-Graham was born in Cambridge, England in May 1964 and raised at Newmarket’s Herringswell Manor Stud operated by his parents Michael and Jo.
+Graham was born in Cambridge, England in May 1964 and raised at Newmarket’s Herringswell Manor Stud which was operated by his parents Michael and Jo.

 Michael was an international bloodstock agent and North American representative for Tattersalls, the British bloodstock sales company.
 Jo rode as an amateur in England and took care of the 1951 (Aintree) Grand National winner Nickel Coin before becoming an assistant trainer in the United States.
 Jo now owns and operates the popular Middleburg Tack Exchange in Virginia.
 The family relocated to the States in 1980 where Graham attended and graduated from Kent in Connecticut.

-Graham’s two sisters are Claire, a third-grade teacher in Middleburg and Pippa, a wholesale gourmet food distributor in the Baltimore/Washington region.
-Andrew, Graham’s younger brother, was the Thoroughbred manager at Lazy Lane Farm in Virginia for 10 years before turning to consultancy work and also obtaining his real estate license.
-He has since founded his own sales consignment company, Old Chapel Farm in Bluemont, Virginia, and has enjoyed much success with young horses which he has broken and prepped himself.
+Graham’s two sisters are Claire, a third-grade teacher in Middleburg, and Pippa, a wholesale gourmet food distributor in the Baltimore/Washington region.
+Andrew, Graham’s younger brother, has his own sales consignment company, Old Chapel Farm in Bluemont, Virginia.

-After graduating from Kent School, Graham began working for Hall of Fame trainer Jonathan Sheppard.
+After graduating from Kent School in Conneticut, Graham began working for Hall of Fame trainer Jonathan Sheppard.
 During his six years at Sheppard’s Ashwell Stable, Graham traveled extensively with four-time Eclipse award winning steeplechaser Flatterer.
 This was followed by time with trainer Jonathan Pease in Chantilly, France.
-It was there that Graham met his future wife, the former Anita Hall, who was working at the time for Alain de Royer-Dupre.
+It was there that Graham met his future wife Anita (nee Hall), who was working at the time for Alain de Royer-Dupre.

-In 2011, Graham’s named was recorded in the history books as the trainer of a Kentucky Derby winner when Animal Kingdom stormed down the Churchill Downs stretch to win the 137th renewal of America’s premier race.
-Two years later, Animal Kingdom added even more lustre to his trainer’s resume with a heart-stopping win in the Dubai World Cup.
-Already a success in the breeding shed, he is now based at Arrowfield Stud in Australia, shuttling to Darley America in Lexington, Kentucky during the northern hemisphere breeding season.
-It was a special thrill for everyone at Herringswell when the first crop of Animal Kingdom 2-year-olds arrived in the barn in 2017.
+In 2011, Graham’s name was recorded in the history books as the trainer of a Kentucky Derby winner when Animal Kingdom stormed down the Churchill Downs stretch to win the 137th renewal of America’s premier race.
+Two years later, Animal Kingdom added more lustre to his trainer’s resume with a win in the Dubai World Cup.
+Already a success in the breeding shed, he shuttles between Arrowfield Stud in Australia, and Darley America in Lexington, Kentucky during the northern hemisphere breeding season.
+Animal Kingdom was awarded the Eclipse Award for champion 3 year old in 2011.

 As the business has expanded, so has the Herringswell footprint at Fair Hill.
-Chevation I was purchased in 2004, with constant improvements – fenced paddocks, a courtyard annex, round barn/walker – added since then.
+Chevation I was purchased in 2004.
 A second barn, Parlo IV (better known as “H2”), was added in 2014 and serves as the primary location for incoming 2-year-olds.
 Also residing there are Gala Spinaway, Main Sequence and barn mascots Tom the Turkey and Chicharron the pig.
 Most recently added to the Herringswell holdings is H3, situated just off-site about 1/2 mile from the main entrance of the Training Center.
 Providing ample turnout, this facility is used exclusively to give horses in training a freshening and physical and mental break from daily life in the race barns.

-Graham and Anita also reside in Fair Hill, very near Herringswell’s main base of operations.
-Daughter Jane is now in college, and son Chappy is in high school.
-Rouding out the family are three Labradors – Sasha, Ginger and Bentley – and the newest addition, Irish Black & Tan Terrier Truly Scrumptious.
+Graham and Anita also reside in Fair Hill, very near the Herringswell main base.
+Daughter Jane is now in college, and son Chappy (Marcus) is in high school.
+Rounding out the family are three Labradors – Sasha, Ginger and Bentley – and the newest addition, Irish Black & Tan Hunt Terrier Truly Scrumptious.